ABCD-ReproNim/exercises/break/downloadMRI.md

 ***

 14. Let's check to see if the input data we downloaded are in proper BIDS format.
 To do this we'll use the [bids-validator](https://github.com/bids-standard/bids-validator).
-We'll build a singularity container of the docker image so that we can run the validator on the JupyterHub.
+We'll build a singularity container from the docker image so that we can run the validator on the JupyterHub.

 ```python
 ! singularity build bids_validator-1.6.1.simg docker://bids/validator:v1.6.1